 Halle Nick, MME, MT-BC is a board certified music therapist supporting patients and families at Children’s Wisconsin (CW) and RMHC Eastern Wisconsin.
 Halle facilitates group music therapy at RMHC for patients and families in addition to her work providing bedside music therapy visits at CW.
 Halle is passionate about utilizing music to bring people together and helping families process and cope with their experiences through creative endeavors.
 Music groups are open to any and all who are interested, no previous experience with music is needed!

 Christina Sifnaios is a board certified music therapist, serving individuals part-time both at Children’s Wisconsin and at RMHC Eastern Wisconsin.
 Christina offers teen Music Therapy groups every other Thursday.
 Christina loves to witness the effect that music has on individuals whether it be by decreasing symptoms of anxiety, stress, depression to providing an outlet for self-expression, an improvement in communication, socialization and/or motor rehabilitation.
 No musical experience is necessary being that Music Therapy is not about what you complete, but about what you achieve within the process.

-Holly Vanderbusch, ATR-BC, LPC is a board certified art therapist and licensed professional counselor supporting patients and their families at Children’s Wisconsin (CW) and RMHC Eastern Wisconsin.
+Holly Vanderbusch, ATR, LPC is a board certified art therapist and licensed professional counselor supporting patients and their families at Children’s Wisconsin (CW) and RMHC Eastern Wisconsin.
 Holly has the pleasure of offering individual and family art therapy support at CW, and group art therapy support at RMHC.
 Holly’s primary goal at RMHC is to offer children and families a space to connect with one another and creatively explore both the successes and the challenges of their shared experiences.
 All are welcome to attend, as no experience or skill with art or art materials is required to find success in art therapy.